BEGINING OF THE DAY

 At Flitcham our curriculum has been taken from the National Curriculum and the Early Years Foundation Stage documentation.
-It is organised into integrated topics or themes and links are made where ever possible to other subjects
+It is organised into subjects and taught through integrated topics or themes and links are made where ever possible to other subjects.

 We discussed what kind of school we are.
 What kinds of learning are important to our children and what subjects are priorities and what emphasis do we want to place.

-It was agreed that we valued the additional PE we already offer and that we needed to maintain our strong links with local high schools.
-These provide classes for our more able children in Music, Maths, and Science as well as arts support and PE support throughout the school.
+It was agreed that we valued the additional PE and music we already offer and that we needed to maintain our strong links with local high schools.
+We use Paths as a way to support children with their emotional well-being and provide them with emotional literacy.

 We are committed to working with parents and carers in a positive partnership at all stages of your child’s education.